LeslyeCream/Lagom-Obsidian-Theme/README.md

 [AlanG](https://forum.obsidian.md/t/how-to-disable-line-wrapping-in-code-blocks/69900) for its snippet for the code blocks

+@LuisaKart By the code to modify the new tab view

 # Changelog

 **V1.4**
+- New option to change the size of headers

 - Removed the option to change the font size in the active line (apparently it is not useful?) and caused display problems in editor mode.